simulot/gogrep/README.md

 * simple to use, one tool for searching files, folders, archives
 * search in hudge .zip
 * search in a collection of zip files
+* windows and linux binaries at least
+* search only in selected files inside archives
 * search in plain ascii files, but also in utf-8, utf-16 encoded files
 * search occurence of several pattern in files.
 Exemple output files having string "ERROR" and and a given GUID
-* windows and linux binaries at least

 And, nice to have features:
 * CSV output